 How she made her mark: After graduating from Smith College, Steinem moved to the City in 1960 to become a journalist.
 Early assignments included undercover work as a Playboy Bunny; she later joined the staff at New York magazine, where she was the only female on staff.
 She covered politics and began to be recognized as an emerging feminist leader.
 In 1971, she co-founded Ms. magazine—the first publication of its kind to be owned and operated by women—with Dorothy Pitman Hughes.
 She also worked alongside NYC icons including Bella Abzug, Shirley Chisolm and Betty Friedan to raise the profile of women’s issues, helping found the National Women’s Political Caucus with them.

-Where to pay tribute today: In addition to seeing Gloria, A Life, which runs through March 31, 2019, at the Daryl Roth Theatre, you can pay tribute to Steinem at the wooden bench in Central Park dedicated in honor of her 80th birthday (it’s close to the Met Fifth Ave).
+Where to pay tribute today: You can pay tribute to Steinem at the wooden bench in Central Park dedicated in honor of her 80th birthday (it’s close to the Met Fifth Ave).
 There’s also Bella Abzug Way, at the intersection of Bank Street and Greenwich Avenue, which honors a Steinem contemporary and colleague. —CCE

 How she made her mark: Born into a world of privilege that she later went on to critique in her writing, Edith Wharton became the first woman to win the Pulitzer Prize for Fiction; she took the award in 1921 for her novel The Age of Innocence.
 The book portrays her hometown, New York City and the dalliances of upper-crust society.
 Her celebrated novels The House of Mirth and The Custom of the Country similarly comment on New York City social life.
 Her work is said to have influenced the style of F. Scott Fitzgerald and Sinclair Lewis.